Grant-making by Volunteer Maine

 - 1.5 hours -- Orientation conference call

-- 1.5 hour -- Review of written assessment instructions provided to each reviewer, signing and emailing/faxing/mailing any required certifications (e.g., Conflict of Interest)
+- 1.5 hour -- Review of written assessment instructions provided to each reviewer, signing and emailing any required certifications (e.g., Conflict of Interest)

-- 3 to 6 hours per application to accomplish all these tasks -- read and analyze proposal, develop and record comments and/or ratings, draft comments and submit via internet form.
+- 1 to 3 hours per application to accomplish all these tasks -- read and analyze proposal, develop and record comments and/or ratings, draft comments and submit via internet form.
 The number of hours depends on the grant program and the complexity of the proposal requirements.